jamiedidthis/quartz/content/notes/who is more deserving.md

 (Note: big overlap with religion too!
 Hence the [[notes/theology of capitalism|theology of capitalism]].)

 What can we do?
 Stop believing [[notes/myth of scarcity|the myth of scarcity]].
 Reject this limited, binary framing.
 Recognize our solidarity.
-Refuse to be pitted against each other. [[notes/fluid stories|Tell different stories]].
+Refuse to be pitted against each other. [[notes/healthy stories are fluid not fixed|Tell different stories]].